 Injured workers in maritime jobs must take specific steps to increase the odds of getting the money they need to cover medical bills and other expenses.

 The next important step is to consult a maritime lawyer and avoid signing any offers from your employer before doing so.
-Without this expert legal advice, you may resign your right to future or adequate compensation.
+You may resign your right to future or adequate compensation without this expert legal advice.
 Your family has similar rights in the event you die on the job and should also rely on a maritime lawyer for the best advice.